cxengage/cxengage.github.io/cxengage-api-doc/Get-Key-Attribute.md

 ## Description

-Retrieves event record for the given instance.
+Retrieves key attribute for the given tenant.

 ### Authentication